Wake-up-Freeman/OLD-ODISEO/docs/ecosystem/integrations.md

 ## Exchanges

-Luna and Daodiseo stablecoins are traded on the following exchanges:
+Odis and Daodiseo stablecoins are traded on the following exchanges:

 :::::::{grid} 2 2 2 3
 :gutter: 3